 Google has a rigorous process for managing data incidents.
-This process specifies the actions, escalations, mitigation, resolution, and notification of potential incidents that can impact the confidentiality, integrity, or availability of our customer data.
+This process specifies actions, escalations, mitigation, resolution, and notification of potential incidents that can impact the confidentiality, integrity, or availability of our customer data.
 We promptly notify our customers if we detect a security breach leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to their data on systems that we manage.
 Moreover, we assist with investigative efforts via our support team.

-Refer to our Data Incident Response Process whitepaper for more information.
-In addition, our Data Processing and Security Terms and Business Associate Agreement contain provisions around data incident notification.
+In addition, our Cloud Data Processing Addendum and Business Associate Agreement contain provisions around data incident notification.
+For detailed information on, please reference the Google Incident Response Process.
 Google has a rigorous data incident management process that specifies actions, escalations, mitigation, resolution, and notification of any potential incidents impacting the confidentiality, integrity, or availability of customer data.